rust-lang/rfcs/text/0000-std-aware-cargo.md

 ### User Interaction

-The building of `std` would respect the current build profile, including
+The building of `std` would respect the current build profile, including optimization settings.

 The syntax for these features would look as follows: